benhprentice/HabitPal/README.md

 - Feature 3: Avatar Selection
 	- Users Avatar.
 	- Users can use in game currency to customize their avatar.
-	- We want our user to have their own avarars.
+	- We want our user to have their own avatars.

 ## Screenshots
 ![Example screenshot #1](static/screen_shot.png)